 According to legends, once a king was in need of money and was facing financial problems.
 His wife observed fast and worshiped Goddess Lakshmi.
 In return, the goddess blessed the couple and they soon regained their lost prosperity and happiness.

-Since it is mandatory to worship Goddess Kali or Lakshmi after Durga Puja, most community puja organizers worship Goddess Lakshmi on Kojagori Purnima night to seeks blessings and prosperity for the entire year and coming year as well.
+Since it is said to be mandatory to worship Goddess Kali or Lakshmi after Durga Puja, most community puja organizers worship Goddess Lakshmi on Kojagori Purnima night to seeks blessings and prosperity for the entire year and coming year as well.
 Houses and pandals are brightly lit and alpana (i.e. a paste of powder rice) is painted with designs and motifs or imprints of Goddess Lakshmi’s footsteps and her accessories as well are painted, a few items like her basket overflowing with grains, a lotus, her jewellery and other items.
 In several households, where idols are not available, residents worship a ‘’Pat ‘’ an earthen mould where images of Lakshmi is painted.
 Lakshmi is accompanied by her companion, the white owl, which is also considered auspicious.

 Alpana is another important aspect of any auspicious rituals in Bengali homes.
 Be it wedding, puja and other such rituals, alpana must be drawn on altar, on floors or on chowkis or pidhi.
 Alpana refers to colorful motifs, sacred art or painting done on a horizontal surface on auspicious occasions in Bengal.
 The art typically has some religious significance.
 This type of art is found on the Indian subcontinent.
 This practice of Alpana is believed to be coming down since the era of Indus valley civilisation; similar motifs are seen in pots and vases of Harappa and Mohenjodaro.